-- Sustainable Events Guideline available to staff and students - Sustainable Event Toolkit - How to Order Sustainable Catering UCL - The initiative Powered By Plants aims to promote the creation of events that are vegetarian or - vegan. - A 'Ditch the Disposables Guide' has been made to aid event organisers in alerting invitees of the sustainable nature of the event.
+- Sustainable Events Guideline available to staff and students - Sustainable Event Toolkit - How to Order Sustainable Catering UCL - The initiative Powered By Plants aims to promote the creation of events that are vegetarian or vegan. - A 'Ditch the Disposables Guide' has been made to aid event organisers in alerting invitees of the sustainable nature of the event.

-UCL Students Union is looking into introducing a Sustainability Officer for each society that could, amongst other things, make sure club events follow the university's sustainability guidelines.
+UCL Students' Union is looking into introducing a Sustainability Officer for each society that could, amongst other things, make sure club events follow the university's sustainability guidelines.

 5.10.
-Does your medical school have programs and initiatives to assist with making lab spaces more environmentally sustainable?
+Does your institution have programs and initiatives to assist with making lab spaces more environmentally sustainable?

-- Yes, the medical school has programs and initiatives to assist with making lab spaces more environmentally sustainable. - There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives. - There are no efforts at the medical school to make lab spaces more sustainable.
+Yes, the institution has programs and initiatives to assist with making lab spaces more environmentally sustainable.
+(2 points)

+There are guidelines on how to make lab spaces more environmentally sustainable, but not programs or initiatives.
+(1 point)

+There are no efforts at the institution to make lab spaces more sustainable.
+(0 points)